HumabHatterZed/WhistleWindInscryptionMods/README.md

   * Changes the description of certain abilities to actually describe what they do.

 ## Changelog
-### v0.28.86.113
+### v0.28.85.113
 Pre-release build
+28 - cards with sprites and emissions
+85 - cards that need sprites and emissions
+113- total number of cards

 ## Future Plans
-* Add remaining abnormalities (denoted above by their classification numbers)
+* Add remaining abnormalities (denoted under Cards by their classification numbers)
-* Add custom choice node (part of overall plan to rebalance things once this thing's gotten some feedback)
+* Add custom choice node for mod cards (part of overall plan to rebalance some things once this thing's gotten some feedback)
 * Additional expansion pack relating to the sequel game